 COVID-19 Related Questions

-The first two parts of the UC Davis Orientation experience were already planned to be virtual: Aggie 101 and Aggie Advising.
-Aggie Orientation will also be a remote program, in accordance with public health guidelines due to COVID-19.
-Program dates will remain September 25-29, following campus move-in for residential students.
-Although we will not be gathering together in person, we are confident that our team and campus have designed a meaningful, engaging experience for your transition to the university.
+The first two parts of the UC Davis Orientation experience are already planned to be virtual: Aggie 101 and Aggie Advising.
+Aggie Orientation is an on-campus program and will be planned in accordance with public health guidelines related to COVID-19.

-As a self-supporting program, the fee is utilized to employ more than 500 students who serve as program managers and orientation leaders and are trained and ready to support their new peers and create personalized experiences.
+As a self-supporting program, the fee is utilized to implement all three parts of the Orientation experience (Aggie 101, Advising, and Orientation).
+We employ more than 600 students who serve as program managers and orientation leaders and are trained and ready to support their new peers and create personalized experiences.
 We also engage world-renowned faculty to develop and implement the curriculum for the three days of academic seminars.
-In addition to our staffing-related costs, we are utilizing new technologies, such as the online platform that hosts Aggie 101 and enhanced features in Zoom to offer a more engaging remote experience for students.

 - If you have other general questions about how COVID-19 is impacting the student experience visit the UC Davis Student Affairs coronavirus FAQ page: FAQs for Students